Many organisations are rolling out hyper-converged infrastructure (HCI) to replace their server and storage architectures.

 This has led to some vendors disaggregating their HCI offerings, so that compute and storage can be scaled independently to make hyper-converged applicable to a wider variety of use cases.

 Sometimes it is possible to specify HCI nodes as either storage or compute.
-Storage nodes have central processing unit (CPU) and sufficient memory to move data, while compute nodes have just enough storage capacity to support local workloads.
+Storage nodes have central processing unit (CPU) and sufficient to move data, while compute nodes have just enough storage capacity to support local workloads.

 Misjudging network needs